Lynsey de Paul: Media mentions and influence

-Close friend Esther Rantzen was quoted as saying "Lynsey was a close friend and neighbour and we saw a lot of each other.
+Esther Rantzen was quoted as saying: "Lynsey was a close friend and neighbour and we saw a lot of each other.
 She was beautiful and ageless; she looked 35 and was so gifted.
 She was a writer and composer but she was also very clever with words, very witty.
 Obviously she sang and played the piano, but she was also an artist, she painted as well.
 In fact, she could do everything.
 I called her Renaissance woman.
 She really was quite outstanding".

 Personal life

 De Paul never married.
-She was romantically involved with Dudley Moore, Chas Chandler, Roy Wood, Ringo Starr, James Coburn, Bill Kenwright, Dodi Fayed, George Best, Bernie Taupin and David Frost.
-She received five marriage proposals, one of them from Chandler and another from Coburn.
-She also had an affair with Sean Connery, which she later regretted and claimed to be "horrified" after discovering comments Connery had made in interviews in which he had suggested it was acceptable to hit women.
+She was romantically involved with Dudley Moore, Chas Chandler, Roy Wood, Ringo Starr, James Coburn, Bill Kenwright, Dodi Fayed, George Best, Bernie Taupin and David Frost, receiving five marriage proposals, including one from Chandler and another from Coburn.
+De Paul also had an affair with Sean Connery, which she later said she regretted.
+She said she was "horrified" after discovering comments Connery had made in interviews in which he had suggested it was acceptable to hit women.
 De Paul later stated that Connery's remarks and her upbringing with a violent father inspired her participation in campaigns to raise awareness against domestic violence.
 In his autobiography, George Best said that de Paul was "fiercely independent".
 In 1977, in an interview with music journalist Barry Cain that appeared in Record Mirror, de Paul prophetically said, "I guess I'll never get married.
 My first love will always be music."

 Prince Charles was also quite enamoured with de Paul.
 The two met at a charity dinner party at The Ritz in Piccadilly.
-In his book Settling Down, James Whitaker, the Daily Mirrors royal editor, wrote, "Fellow guests that night sat entranced as the Prince grew more and more friendly towards Lynsey, clearly bowled over by the diminutive singer's looks and bubbly personality."
+In his book Settling Down, James Whitaker, the Daily Mirrors royal editor, wrote, "Fellow guests that night sat entranced as the Prince grew more and more friendly towards Lynsey, clearly bowled over by the diminutive singer's looks and bubbly personality".

-She was a patron of the Spike Milligan Statue Memorial Fund and was present for the unveiling of the statue in his honour in September 2014.
+She was a patron of the Spike Milligan Statue Memorial Fund and was present for the unveiling of the statue in his honour on 4 September 2014, less than four-weeks later, she was dead.
 She was also a friend of another ex-Goon, Michael Bentine, and a former neighbour of Michael Palin, who mentions her in his published diaries.